-The current official ACE pyramid doesn’t accurately reflect current science documented in, for example, Epigenetic effects of early life stress exposure.
-By downplaying Disrupted Neurodevelopment that may begin at conception, it also implicitly endorses approaches that fail to address prenatal causes for later-life adverse effects.
+The official ACE pyramid doesn’t accurately reflect current science documented in, for example, Epigenetic effects of early life stress exposure.
+By downplaying Disrupted Neurodevelopment that may begin at conception, the governing agency also implicitly endorses approaches that fail to address prenatal causes for later-life adverse effects.

 If the ACE diagram was drawn in 2015 to incorporate evidence for epigenetics, Disrupted Neurodevelopment wouldn’t be a consequent layer to an ACE base.
 The potential start of Disrupted Neurodevelopment would coincide with conception:

 What’s an example of current ACE-related scientific evidence that wasn’t present three decades ago and also isn’t represented in the official ACE pyramid?
 Prenatal Disrupted Neurodevelopment may be considered today as a possible consequence of a “Yes” answer to half of the original ACE questions:

 - Were your parents were too drunk or high to take care of you or take you to the doctor?

 - Were your parents ever separated or divorced?

 - Was your mother often or very often pushed, grabbed, slapped, or had something thrown at her?